dfinity/motoko/design/StableMemory.md

 REMARK:

-* An actor that has no stable variables and allocates no StableMem should requize no physical stable memory
+* An actor that has no stable variables and allocates no StableMem should require no physical stable memory

 * An actor that has n > 0 pages of StableMem will (unfortunately) require at least n+1 pages of physical memory since we need at least